Submission Checklist

 - Any other relevant documentation (e.g. web links)

-The paper should be formatted using the Word or Latex templates provided here.
+The paper will be published in the proceedings and should be formatted using the Word or Latex templates provided here.

 The technical rider will only be used for organizational purposes and has no fixed template.